kayc0des/twi_translation/README.md

 ## Project Overview
 This project focuses on building a translation model that translates English sentences into Twi, a native language of Ghana.
 By leveraging a pretrained Hugging Face model and fine-tuning it on a custom dataset of English-to-Twi sentence pairs, the project aims to create an effective and efficient machine translation system for this language pair.

 The model is fine-tuned using `MarianMTModel`, a transformer-based architecture optimized for machine translation tasks.
-A subset of 5,000 data points from a larger dataset of 20,000 English-Twi sentence pairs was used for training to ensure the model is manageable while still providing accurate translations.

 ## Model Ouput vs. Google Translate